StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 ## Grant privileges on Hive tales and views

 You can use the [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) statement to grant the privileges on all tables or views within a Hive catalog to a specific role.
-This feature is supported from v3.1 onwards.

 - Grant a role the privilege to query all tables within a Hive catalog: